add-qwq/DangerousNpcAttack/README.md

 ### Important Notes
 - **Compatibility**: Works on PC version of GTA 5.
 Tested with Steam/Epic Games versions.
 - **Safety**: If you distrust pre-compiled DLLs, review the source code and use the provided compilation command to build your own.
-- **NPC Requirements**: The script will notify you if no valid NPCs are found nearby (e.g., all NPCs are in vehicles or dead).
+- **NPC Requirements**: The script will notify you if no valid NPCs are found nearby (e.g., all NPCs are in vehicles, dead, or non-human).
+- **Performance Optimization**: The script uses squared distance calculation (instead of direct distance) to efficiently find the closest NPC, reducing computational overhead.

 ## 中文：